edfus/file-server/README.md

 ## Notes

-[./lib/stream-saver](https://github.com/edfus/file-server/tree/master/lib/stream-saver) is a modified version of [StreamSaver.js](https://github.com/jimmywarting/StreamSaver.js), only browsers compatible with [Transferable Streams](https://github.com/whatwg/streams/blob/main/transferable-streams-explainer.md) are supported and a valid SSL certificate is required for service worker registration when serving via https (http is ok, though)
+[./lib/stream-saver](https://github.com/edfus/file-server/tree/master/lib/stream-saver) is a modified version of [StreamSaver.js](https://github.com/jimmywarting/StreamSaver.js), only browsers compatible with [Transferable Streams](https://github.com/whatwg/streams/blob/main/transferable-streams-explainer.md) are supported and a valid SSL certificate is required for service worker registration when serving via https (http is ok, though).

-Strict [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) rules is applied for `$indexHTML`.
+Strict [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) rules are applied for `$indexHTML`.
 Delete lines in `Serve#fileResHeadersRouter.CSP` in `./bin/cmd.mjs` if needed.

-App#callback trust `proxy set headers` by default (e.g. X-Forwarded-Host, X-Forwarded-For)
+`App#callback` trust `proxy set headers` by default (e.g. X-Forwarded-Host, X-Forwarded-For)

 HTTP/2 is not supported.

-console.error will be bound to App's intance if no error listener has been attached before invoking App#callback and a warning will be shown.
-This is the intended behavior inherited from [koa](https://github.com/koajs/koa/blob/eb51cf5fb35b39592a050b25fd261a574f547cfa/lib/application.js#L146).
+`console.error` will be bound to App's intance if no error listener has been attached before invoking `App#callback` and a warning message will be displayed.
+This is the intended behavior inherited from [Koa](https://github.com/koajs/koa/blob/eb51cf5fb35b39592a050b25fd261a574f547cfa/lib/application.js#L146).